What are the camp hours?

 We also offer semi-private lessons which run after camp until 4:00 p.m.
 Semi-private lessons foster an environment for ballplayers to continue building on the skills they've learned at camp through additional instruction and coaching.
 These hitting and pitching lessons have limited capacity, and fill well before the camp week begins so reserve your camper's spot early!

 What does my ballplayer need to bring to camp?

-Note: a Pirates Baseball Camps uniform and hat will be provided to each player during the morning of the first day of camp.
+Note: A Pirates Baseball Summer Camps uniform and hat will be provided to each player on the first day of camp.